-Section 5: Contracts below the FTS Thresholds
+Section 5: Contracts below the EU Thresholds

-13. Contracts valued between £100,000 and FTS thresholds
+13. Contracts valued between £100,000 and EU thresholds

-- 13.1 The Responsible Officer shall use one of the following procurement routes to award a contract valued between £100,000 and the appropriate FTS threshold: - (a) competitive procurement process advertised on FTS and Contracts Finder, and the Kent Business Portal; - (b) competitive procurement process advertised on Contracts Finder and the Kent Business Portal; or - (c) use of contract or Framework Agreement procured by another contracting authority. - 13.2 The Responsible Officer must devise a fair and transparent sourcing route based on sound commercial principles and designed to achieve Best Value, and must engage with both Procurement and, where appropriate, Legal Services when developing their procurement plan.
-The Responsible Officer shall ensure that any decision relating to the sourcing route for a particular contract or service shall include an assessment of risk attaching to that decision and that analysis shall be recorded in writing and stored on the Procurement File (see Guide to Standing Orders). - 13.3 The Responsible Officer must consult Procurement to agree the sourcing plan, as outlined in 7.1 of Section 3 of this document.
+- 13.1 The Responsible Officer shall use one of the following procurement routes to award a contract valued between £100,000 and the appropriate EU threshold: - (a) competitive procurement process advertised on OJEU and Contracts Finder, and the Kent Business Portal; - (b) competitive procurement process advertised on Contracts Finder and The Kent Business Portal; or - (c) use of contract or Framework Agreement procured by another contracting authority. - 13.2 The Responsible Officer must devise a fair and transparent sourcing route based on sound commercial principles and designed to achieve Value for Money, taking advice from Procurement and Legal Services.
+The Responsible Officer shall ensure that any decision relating to the sourcing route for a particular contract or service shall include an assessment of risk attaching to that decision and that analysis shall be recorded in writing and stored on the Procurement File (see Guide to Standing Orders).